 The overarching ENGIE human resources and social responsibility policy is structured into 4 priority action areas :

 To make team diversity an effective reality, the Group monitors all its entities to ensure full compliance with the principle of equal opportunity in access to jobs.
-The Group was awarded the French Diversity Label in 2012, which was extended in 2014 to cover all its companies in France (the label was renewed earlier this year for a further 4 years).
+The Group was awarded the French Diversity Label in 2012, which was extended in 2014 to cover all its companies in France and then extended until 2022.
 This accreditation recognizes the ENGIE commitment to combating all forms of discrimination when hiring, training and promoting employees, with particular emphasis on:

-- gender balance and equality of opportunity in the workplace : ENGIE has set gender balance targets, including one designed to ensure that women account for 25% of its total labor force by 2020.
+- gender balance and equality of opportunity in the workplace : ENGIE has set gender balance targets, including one designed to ensure that women account for 50% of its managers by 2030.
 The Group implements initiatives to attract the most talented men and women, to attract more women to its career options, to promote these options to women, and to promote equality of opportunity when hiring.

 - intergenerational diversity: convinced of the benefits to be gained from interaction between generations, the Group relies on this form of diversity as the basis for skills and knowledge transfer (encouraging seniors to train younger people, reverse mentoring, and work/study training initiatives).